 These people should all consider the following top 10 platform user statistics:

 Australians like people around the world are besotted by social media.

 For those in business or government who think they can avoid social media, consider these statistics:

-Rather that questioning the value or dangers associated with social media, business and governments need to ask themselves if they can afford not to have a dynamic social media strategy.
+Rather than questioning the value or dangers associated with social media, businesses and governments need to ask themselves why they need to have a dynamic social media strategy.
 Marketers have already asked and answered this question.
 Note:

 Get more involved with social media.
 It is only going to grow in popularity and effectiveness – but don’t do it without a strategy that will ensure the potential problems are minimised and the potential upside is maximised.
 Don’t just set up a social media page or place ‘stuff’ on social media.
 Get an expert social media consultant who understands marketing, communication, social media and YOUR BUSINESS, to develop a strategy.